 I’ve come to discover over the years that seed saving is a way for any gardener to directly contribute towards regenerative agriculture.

-Essentially, seed saving bestows the gift of cultivating resiliency – both in the plants and within the human psyche – amongst humans in a complex ecosystem.
+Essentially, seed saving bestows the gift of cultivating resiliency – both in the plants and within the human psyche.

 Seed saving puts the power in our hands and provides us with the reassurance that our gardens will thrive the following season.
-It assists with topsoil regeneration because we’re not pulling crops from the ground, only to BUY new seeds to plant.
-And lastly, it increases insect and plant biodiversity because we’re allowing the crops to be pollinated before we deem them ‘useless’.
+Why?
+Because the seeds have become better adapted (especially when sowing winter crops) to our specific soil conditions and thus, germinate better.
+It also assists with topsoil regeneration because we’re not pulling crops from the ground, only to BUY new seeds to plant.
+Lastly, it increases insect and plant biodiversity because we’re allowing the crops to be pollinated before we deem them ‘useless’.

 If you’re not yet convinced that seed saving is the way to up level your gardening experience, we invite you to join our mailing list to be updated when the following articles are released…

 - How to Start a Seed Bank: Supporting Local Agriculture & Economy

 - What Makes a Seed a Seed?

 Written by: Desiree Rose.
 Desiree is a biodynamic gardener, content developer, artist, and embodiment coach.
 With a degree in Resiliency Leadership and Environmental Education, she’s had the opportunity to study intensively under many thought-leaders in the fields of Agroforestry, Women’s Embodiment, Astrology, Life-Coaching, and Biodynamic Beekeeping.
 When she’s not tending the gardens at Growing Spaces, she can be found rock climbing, highlining, and soaking in the hot springs in southwest Colorado.
 Find her latest projects at desireerose-studio.com.